Modeling Physical Noise

 Let us now introduce our model of gate-based quantum simulation with incoherent errors.

-For simplicity, we now use a notation where each noiseless gate operation (with a given unitary transformation \(U\)) is represented as matrix-multiplication:
+For simplicity, we now use a notation where each noiseless gate (with a given unitary transformation \(U\)) is represented as a linear superoperator acting on the density matrix:

-On the right-hand side, the density "matrix" \(\rho\) has become a vector, and the unitary transformations \(G_i\) are matrices acting on it.
+One can rewrite the right-hand side, such that the density "matrix" \(\rho\) has become a vector, and the unitary transformations \(G_i\) are matrices acting on it.

 Model

 In our modeling, we split each gate operation into the ideal unitary gate \(G\) and non-unitary noise \(N\).
-We then replace each gate in some gate decomposition with:
+We then replace each gate in the gate decomposition with:

 \[ G \rightarrow N G , \\ G_2 G_1 \rightarrow N_2 G_2 N_1 G_1 , \]